Antwerp and Flemish Beer Tour Self-Guided Cycling Tour

 Cycle Tour Highlights

-• Cycle through beautiful typical Flemish landscapes and authentic villages
+• Cycling through beautiful typical Flemish landscapes and authentic villages

-• Art Cities Antwerp and Mechelen and their charming town centres
+• Art Cities Antwerp, Leuven and Mechelen and their charming town centres

-• Visits to breweries like De Koninck and het Anker
+• Visit to breweries as De Koninck and het Anker

 Cycle Route profile